forwardemail/caldav-adapter/README.md

 * Add scheduling support (inbox/outbox calendars, defined in the [RFC here](https://tools.ietf.org/html/rfc6638)
 * Add support for Express and other frameworks

+## Contributing

+Pull requests are more than welcome!
+Please follow existing naming and style conventions, and correct any linting errors before submitting code.

 ## License

 MIT